nkrim/base-converter/README.md

 assignment: Lab 01.5 - Base Converter
 class: PCC CS066 - Barkeshli

-Converts binary, octal, decimal, signed decimal, and hexadecimal numbers to each of the other bases.
+Converts binary, octal, decimal, signed decimal, and hexadecimal numbers of arbitrary length to each of the other bases.
+Uses digit-wise math performed on strings to avoid usual 64-bit integer boundaries.

 How to Run
 ----------